DEADLINE EXTENDED TO NOVEMBER 4, 2022

 Individuals should expect to spend 20-30 hours per month on fellowship activities.

-- The grant period is from January 1, 2022 through December 31, 2023.
+- The grant period is from January 1, 2023 through December 31, 2024.
 This is a multi-year grant.
-Selected grantees will be awarded an operating grant of $30,000 per year for 2 years.
+The selected grantee will be awarded an operating grant of $30,000 per year for 2 years.

 How to Submit Proposals

-The deadline to submit the application is November 7th, 2021.
-Proposals will be reviewed and qualified applicants will be notified no later than December 10.
+The deadline to submit the application is November 4, 2022 at 11:59 PM (ET).
+Proposals will be reviewed, and qualified applicants will be notified no later than November 18, 2022.

 Interested in learning more?
-Attend an info session.
+Attend our info session.

-We will be hosting information sessions in October to explain the Request for Proposals and answer any questions you may have.
-Please participate in one of the upcoming virtual Zoom sessions on:
+We will host an information session to explain the Request for Proposals and answer any questions you may have.
+Please participate in our upcoming virtual Zoom session:

 For assistance with the grant system, please contact Senior Program Officer Kenitra Fokwa at firstname.lastname@example.org.